rayshader/cp2077-red-cli/README.md

 red-cli pack
 ```

-It will bundle scripts and put them in an archive, ready to release to users.
-If you have configured CET, it will add
+It will prepare an archive with scripts / plugin, ready to release to users.
+If you have configured Redscript, it will
-the Lua scripts.
-If you have configured RED4ext plugin, it will add the library file.
-This is how it should look like
+add bundled scripts.
+If you have configured CET, it will add Lua scripts.
+If you have configured RED4ext plugin, it will
-with the example you can find in [test/]:
+add the library file.
+This is how it should look like with the example you can find in [test/]:
 ```
-Awesome-v0.1.0.zip
+Awesome-0.1.0.zip
 |-- bin\
     |-- x64\
         |-- plugins\
             |-- cyber_engine_tweaks\
                 |-- mods\
                     |-- Awesome\
-                        |-- init.lua
                         |-- modules\
                             |-- gui.lua
+                        |-- init.lua
 |-- r6\
     |-- scripts\
         |-- Awesome\